CapricanDRJ/HadesStarCommunityData/docs/corp/dc528cdac6ee1f7bf4a20eeb16e7eea80e03a004a5fea4cd97727f6d57c0e9fe/index.md

 ```
 Foundation of the pixelated expanse.
 Friendly, open to all, starting
-anew with the old Tiesa crew!}
+anew with the old Tiesa crew!
 ```
 ### [Discord](https://discord.gg/wuKuPvr)
 ### Whitestar Bonus ❌